DataDog/system-tests/docs/scenarios/onboarding.md

 ## Folders and Files structure

-To develop a new test case in the K8s Library injection tests, you need to know about the project folder structure.
+To develop a new test case in the SSI Library injection tests, you need to know about the project folder structure.
 The following picture shows the main directories for the SSI tests:

 ![Folder structure](../lib-injection/ssi_lib_injections_folders.png "Folder structure")